c-BIG/NPM-sample-qc/README.rst

 Resources
 ---------

-The workflow requires the following resources:
+The workflow requires the following resources given in the ``conf/resources.config``

 - *N-regions reference file*, used as an input for mosdepth.
-This file is already present in ``resources/gap.txt.gz``.
-Originally downloaded from http://hgdownload.soe.ucsc.edu/goldenPath/hg38/database/gap.txt.gz (``2019-03-11 09:51, 12K``).
+This file can be downloaded from http://hgdownload.soe.ucsc.edu/goldenPath/hg38/database/gap.txt.gz (``2019-03-11 09:51, 12K``).

 - *Human Reference Genome FASTA file*, used as an input for multiple tools.
-This file is *not* present in this repository and will need to be downloaded manually from https://storage.cloud.google.com/genomics-public-data/resources/broad/hg38/v0/Homo_sapiens_assembly38.fasta previous to running the workflow.
-Once downloaded, you will need to provide the file path in ``nextflow.config``.
+This file can be downloaded from s3://broad-references/hg38/v0/Homo_sapiens_assembly38.fasta.

 - *FASTA file index*.
-This file needs to be downloaded from https://storage.cloud.google.com/genomics-public-data/resources/broad/hg38/v0/Homo_sapiens_assembly38.fasta.fai.
-The FASTA index file should be placed in the same directory as the Human Reference Genome FASTA file.
+This file can be downloaded from s3://broad-references/hg38/v0/Homo_sapiens_assembly38.fasta.fai and not required to specify in the congfig.

 Inputs
 ------